I am interested in painting figurative and abstract art with digital media, paint and textile art as my main mediums. I have also created short films.

 I enjoy creating freestyle expressions and compositions of colour and line using paint, digital media or fabric.
 I also paint fictional women, usually in a post impressionist style with modern themes, relating to the world as I experience and respond to it.

-My themes express my response to the spiritual and peaceful space we occupy when alone with nature or in our own homes.
+My themes express my response to spiritual, fairytales and folk legends.
+I am also interested in the peaceful space we occupy when alone with nature or in our own homes, particularly as we are living in times when life is particularly occupied by distractions and white noise.
 I have also created work that responds to protests and campaigns

 I create art because I enjoy the process of discovery and experimentation and also to convey a message.
 I find creativity therapeutic and the ultimate way to explore meaning and balance in my life and surroundings.
 I feel, in many ways, that my works act as a diary of my lifetime, emotions and interests.